 Here is Baphi - Collecting Ingredients for Natural Dyeing

-The journey from the time she was searching for a job to help support her family.
-Now she speaks with confidence in how she is contributing to the company even though it has not been that long, but transformational.
+The journey from the time she was searching for a job to help support her family, to now, when she speaks with confidence of how she is contributing to Muezart, has not been that long, but has been transformational.

 The Impossible Suddenly Became a Reality